openfrontier/ci/README.md

 Create a coreos/etcd as a sidekick container to store configuration variables

 ## Create docker-compose.yml file
-    ## First customize your variables in the setEnv.sh, then run setEnv.sh, it will generate a docker-compose.yml file similar to the docker-compose.yml.example
+    ## You can customize your variables in the setEnv.sh, then run setEnv.sh, it will generate a docker-compose.yml file similar to the docker-compose.yml.example
     ~/ci/setEnv.sh

+    ## Or you can use the docker-compose.yml.example as a template, and change the parameters in it based on your environment,
+    ## Following parameters are most likely need be changed:
+    WEBURL              # Change the IP address to your docker host ip;
+    LDAP_SERVER         # Change the IP address to your LDAP server ip;
+    LDAP_ACCOUNTBASE    # Change the base to your LDAP account base, this example is based on a freeipa LDAP server with domain "example.com";

 ## Use docker-compose to start,stop or monitor the containers in this project
     ## cd to the directory where the docker-compose.yml is generated, run following commands: